-Oh Iceland, a country that is probably on every wanderlusting traveler’s bucket list.
-The land of fire and ice is brimming with waterfalls, volcanoes, geysers, glaciers, geothermal pools and somewhere in all of that is an adventure to be had.
+Oh Iceland, a country that is probably on every wanderlust traveler’s bucket list.
+Top of that list for many is seeing the waterfalls in Iceland.
+Volcanoes, geysers, glaciers, geothermal pools and somewhere in all of that is an adventure waiting to be had.
 Adventure is my middle name!
 With that in mind, we set off in a camper van down south of Iceland.
 Having stopped to see Geysers we stumbled on Godafoss by accident as we didn’t realise just how close it was from the Geysers and boiling earth of Litl Geyser.
 Having made a few stops along the way it wasn’t until late in the night that we stumbled on Seljalandsfoss, this was close to the mark I had placed on a map to get us to the camping spot we were going to spend a night.
 I actually had no idea our camping spot was going to be right next to the falls.
 We arrived after midnight, but there was still a bit of light.
 We had Seljalandsfoss all to ourselves!

 Considering how tired we were from the day’s exploration and driving it wasn’t long before the search went back to hunting for the camping spot hidding behide trees a road up head.
 When we finally found the camping site, we were still running on adrenaline from exploring and discovering Seljalandsfoss that we actually didn’t realise that we had parked our campervan right in front of Iceland’s secret waterfall that is Gljufrabui waterfalls.
 With the sound of waterfalls in the background on quiet campgrounds, it was not long before were sleeping sound to the sounds of Iceland’s secret waterfall.
 I actually though the sound we could hear was from Seljalandsfoss.
 It was definitely a lovely surprise to wake up and discover Gljufraui falls hidden behind a canyon just in front our camper van and one must-experience to have when you visit Iceland.